 - You must pass all the necessary safety training BEFORE starting lab work and follow all the lab safety protocols.

 - You should plan to spend at least 10 hours per week on research.
 This requires one full day or perhaps two full afternoons that are free of classes.
 Construct your course schedule with that in mind.

 - You must attend weekly group meetings and other scheduled lab activities.

 - You must submit a mini-report by e-mailing Prof. Nizkorodov every Friday or Saturday.
 This weekly report should summarize results of your lab work during the past week.
 Typically, it is a Word or PowerPoint file containing description of procedures, diagrams, tables, graphs, and your notes on how to interpret the data.
 This is an EXAMPLE of such a report.
 If you did no lab work (e.g., your instrument was broken), you should read a research paper or a book chapter on the subject of your research and make a summary of that.
-Here is an example of such a paper report.
+Here is an EXAMPLE of such a paper report.
 Please name your report using the convention "YYYY_MM_DD_description.extension" and upload it to your folder in the group's dropbox.